-Here at VR Fitness Insider, we got an early beta invite to Box VR and so I decided to give it a spin to see how well it would lend itself to a true, heart-pumping workout.
-Although there were a few nuances that needed tweaked, it didn’t disappoint in getting my heart rate up in a very short period of time.
+Here at VR Fitness Insider, we got an early beta invite to BOXVR and so I decided to give it a spin to see how well it would lend itself to a true, heart-pumping workout.
+Although there were a few nuances that needed to be tweaked, it didn’t disappoint in getting my heart rate up in a very short period of time.

 The music was very well done and probably my favorite part.
 I’m a big advocate of creating flow experiences in fitness to create time dilation (making workouts feel shorter than they actually are).
 The beat of the music was well-timed with the objects coming at me in the Box VR game, and as I punched or dodged objects, I felt myself slipping into a rhythm that made for a fun workout experience.

 Graphics-wise, the game was pretty basic.
 The environments were very low fidelity (especially the room where the user selects which routine to follow) but the music made up where the graphics lacked.
 Another design pattern that didn’t hit the mark was the color of the different spheres I had to punch.
 There was a yellow and lime green sphere that were very difficult to tell apart.
 These spheres were meant to be punched specifically with your left or right hand.
 Because of this, it became frustrating at times and broke my flow when I was trying to figure out the subtle tint of the sphere color just to hit it with the correct hand.

 My last piece of constructive criticism had to do with the “logs” I had to actually jump over.
 Although it is a good idea, in theory, to get people jumping to increase the intensity of the workout, I found my HTC Vive jiggling around and making me feel weird.
 I believe this will be solved in the future with sport-adapted head-mounted displays, but at the moment it is a bad experience.